 LEGO Powered Up & Power Functions Pros and Cons

 Let’s do a quick comparison between the two without diving too deep into the technical details.

-A noteworthy upgrade was also the inclusion of sensors inside the motors, which can detect the axle position and make it turn the right amount instead of rotating constantly, basically turning a regular motor into a servo motor; the LEGO Power Functions line couldn’t do this, a dedicated servo motor was needed for such functions, and still it could only turn 90º to each side with the standard controller, or had 15 predefined positions if using it with the less known “speed controler" (which wasn’t usable for steering purposes due to its very slow update time).
+A noteworthy upgrade was also the inclusion of sensors inside the motors, which can detect the axle position and make it turn the right amount instead of rotating constantly, basically turning a regular motor into a servo motor; the LEGO® Power Functions line couldn’t do this, a dedicated servo motor was needed for such functions, and still, it could only turn 90º to each side with the standard controller, or had 15 predefined positions if using it with the less known “speed controller” (which wasn’t usable for steering purposes due to its very slow update time).

-On contrast, LEGO Power Functions had its infrared emitting control with just two buttons and that was it, the same controller was used for all LEGO Power Function sets without customizable controls.
+In contrast, LEGO® Power Functions had its infrared emitting control with just two buttons and that was it, the same controller was used for all LEGO® Power Function sets without customizable controls.

 The Power Functions system didn’t need any of that, you just turned the battery box on, placed the control in the same channel as the receiver and you’re good to go, it took just seconds.

 There are other things that LEGO® fans don’t like about the LEGO® Powered Up system, like the fact it is directly incompatible with LEGO® Power Functions elements since the connectors are different; you are also limited to just four elements per hub, while you could stack and connect as many elements as you wanted on the Power Functions IR receiver; not to mention the price, Powered Up parts are overall more expensive, and it is slowing down adoption in general.